spaforms365/spaforms365.github.io/_docs/structure.md

 #### Design environment features {#environment}

-* SPA Form project consists of a set of source code files at design time.
+* SPA Form project is a set of source code files at design time.
 Source code must be published into runtime model to serve end users at production.
-SPA Form Designer provides fully isolated from each other <code>Design</code> and <code>Runtime</code> environments.
-User can safely modify design and debug SPA Form project, with no risk to affect current (in use) runtime version of SPA form model.
-Provided publishing process supports source code build optimizaton and minification for execution on production.
+SPA Form Designer operates with <code>Design</code> and <code>Runtime</code> environments, fully isolated from each other.
+User can safely design and debug SPA Form project, with no risk to affect current (in use) runtime version of SPA form model.
+Publishing process builds project source code into optimized and minified module for execution on production.
-* SPA Form Designer provides full-fledged form <b>[design studio environment](/docs/designer-overview/)</b>.
-Enviroment enables components source code editing with syntax checks, interactive visual design and form publishing in a web browser.
+* SPA Form Designer is a full-fledged form <b>[design studio environment](/docs/designer-overview/)</b>.
+Designer allows components source code editing with syntax checks, interactive visual design and form publishing: all in a web browser.
-* SPA Form Designer supports interactive SPA project hierarchy development including custom components management.
-Designer enables built-in version control support and source control integration with GitHub.
+* SPA Form Designer supports interactive SPA project hierarchy development, including custom components management.
+Designer supports built-in version control for project components integrated with GitHub.
 * SPA Forms Designer provides convenience direct access to SPA Form project source code files for editing with third party editors, like notepad++ or Visual Studio Code.
-* SPA Forms runtime and system components library automatically updated on-demand with newer versions from GitHub-hosted open-source project*.
+* SPA Forms runtime and system components library automatically updated on-demand, when newer version of the product release is available on GitHub-hosted open-source repository*.

 ### SPA Forms Portal
 * Search-technology-based user-centric forms consolidation solution